Professor Alison Rowlands

 The social and cultural history of early modern Germany.

-I explore early modern German history through the lens provided by the former imperial Lutheran city of Rothenburg ob der Tauber, with particular focus on the following themes: witchcraft, magic, gender, crime, midwifery, religion and the Reformation, prostitution, politics and governance, and the events and impact of the Thirty Years War (1618-48).
+I explore early modern German history through the lens provided by the Lutheran imperial city of Rothenburg ob der Tauber, with a focus on gender, witchcraft, crime, religion, governance, and the impact of the Thirty Years War (1618-48).

-Witchcraft, magic and witch-trials, especially in early modern Europe.
+Witchcraft, magic and witch-trials, especially in early modern Germany and England

 Current research